Shotokhan/suricata-utils/README.md

 crontab -e
 Add this line:
 */2 * * * * <path>/check_suricata_run_reset_fw.sh >/dev/null 2>&1
-It will check that Suricata is up every 2 minutes, and if Suricata isn't up, it will flush iptables.
+It will check that Suricata is up every 2 minutes, and if Suricata isn't up, it will flush iptables' NFQUEUE chain.
 Look at crontab log: grep CRON /var/log/syslog
 Look at installed crontabs: crontab -l
 Warning: check SHELL and PATH variables in /etc/crontab